 Before American Pharoah won the Triple Crown in 2015, no one expected much from the horse.
 Jeff Seder felt differently.
 Seder had worked as an analyst at Citigroup before quitting and following his passion to predict the outcome of horse races.
-But, Seder was different than other equine researchers because he didn’t care about the thing that other horse breeders obsessed over: pedigree.
+But, Seder wan’t like other equine researchers because he didn’t care about the thing that other horse breeders obsessed over: pedigree.

 The traditional view among horse breeders was that a horse’s mother, father, and general lineage were the primary determinant of its race success.
 However, after looking through historical records, Seder realized pedigree wasn’t a great predictor.
 This meant that something else was.
 Seder needed data.

 And it was data that he collected.
 For years Seder measured everything on horses.
 Nostril size.
 Excrement weight.
 Fast-twitch muscle fiber density.
 And for years he came up empty-handed.
 Then, Seder got the idea to measure the size of a horse’s internal organs using a portable ultrasound.
 Bingo.
 He hit pay dirt.
 Seth Stephens-Davidowitz tells of Seder’s discovery in Everybody Lies:

 He found that the size of the heart, and particularly the size of the left ventricle, was a massive predictor of a horse’s success, the single most important variable.

 That was it.
 Heart size was a better predictor of horse racing ability than anything else.
 And this is what Seder knew when he convinced his buyer to purchase American Pharoah and disregard the other 151 horses at auction.
 The rest is history.

 Seder’s story highlights how deep insight can be gleaned from a single piece of information.
 Hans Rosling echoes this sentiment in Factfulness when he discusses the importance of a single measure in understanding a country’s development—child mortality (emphasis mine):